 - People Gods and Other Creatures, (dir.
 Svetlana Strelnikova – a co-production with Hamburg-based Doppelplusultra).

 ● In spring 2017, Dimitra Kouzi wrote, directed, and produced her first documentary, 54 (w.t.), focusing on a teacher working at a multinational elementary school in inner-city Athens, where he is preparing a team of pupils for the end-of-year show.
 In an underprivileged neighbourhood, this teacher finds the way to be creative and unconventional, alongside with his pupils, using drama and art in teaching and team-building.
 Following the show rehearsals and daily class, full of humour and positive energy, provides insights into Greek society at this watershed moment.
-The film is in production, slated for release late 2018.
+The film is in production, slated for release early 2019.

 ● Dimitra Kouzi is the co-author of a history documentary commissioned by ARTE on the love-hate relationship between Germans and Greeks titled DEUTSCHE UND GRIECHEN Liebe mit Hindernissen (research & production period: second half of 2018, slated for release in 2019).